-Type of Outcome Outcome Description Evaluation Questions How Will We Know the Intended Outcome Was Achieved? (performan ce indicator) Measurement/ Data Collection Method/ Measurement Intervals Analysis Description Timeline (projected initiation and completion dates) Status Data Results and Evaluation Notes 15.Long- term SLA has a high-quality child outcomes measureme nt system.
+Type of Outcome Outcome Description Evaluation Questions How Will We Know the Intended Outcome Was Achieved? (performanc e indicator) Measurement/ Data Collection Method/ Measurement Intervals Analysis Description Timeline (projected initiation and completion dates) Status Data Results and Evaluation Notes summary process and/or practices. will be linked to L-COMS quality indicators with a rating of 5 or less.
+Data will be compared between implementation sites and non- implementation sites.
+Data will be shared with CLAs and ESIT Provider Agencies, implementation sites, and SICC data committee.
+We will engage stakeholders in discussion and analysis.
+15.Long- term SLA has a high-quality child outcomes measurement system.
 Does the SLA have a high-quality child outcomes measurement system?
-SLA receives a score of at least 5 for the quality indicators of the S-COMS self- assessment: PR, DC, AN, RP, UD and EV Complete the quality indicators on the S-COMS and receive a score of at least 5. http://ectacenter.org/eco/pages/childoutcomes.asp#fr ameworks The SLA will collaborate with stakeholders to complete quality indicators relating to PR, DC, AN, RP, UD and EV Initial self- assessment June, 2016 Subsequent ratings (ongoing as needed) November 2019 October 2021 In process Indicator not met Data as of November 2019 AN3: 4 AN4: 4 AN5: 6 Data as of October 2021 PR1: 6 DC 1: 5 DC 2: 6 16.Long-term Families will have increased ability to support and encourage their children's positive social-emotional developmen t.
-(1) Do families report an increased capacity to help their child develop and learn?
-(2) Are families more engaged in the implementation of their child's IFSP strategies?
-(1) Increase in the percentage of families that report an increased capacity to help their child develop and learn.
-(2) 80% of families report engagement in the implementati on of their child's IFSP strategies.
-Early Childhood Outcomes Family Outcomes Survey-Revised (addition of a few items) Annual Data will be aggregated statewide and disaggregated by agency and implementation sites.
-Data will be compared between implementation sites and non-implementation sites.
-Data will be shared with CLAs and ESIT Provider Agencies, local implementation teams, and SICC September 2018 - February, 2021 Not yet initiated No data available
+SLA receives a score of at least 5 for the quality indicators of the S-COMS self- assessment: PR, DC, AN, RP, UD and EV Complete the quality indicators on the S-COMS and receive a score of at least 5. http://ectacenter.org/eco/pages/childoutcomes.asp #fr ameworks The SLA will collaborate with stakeholders to complete quality indicators relating to PR, DC, AN, RP, UD and EV Initial self- assessment June 2016 Subsequent ratings (ongoing as needed) November 2019 October 2021 In process Indicator not met Data as of November 2019 AN3: 4 AN4: 4 AN5: 6 Data as of October 2021 PR1: 6 DC 1: 5 DC 2: 6 16.Long- term Families will have increased ability to support and encourage their (1) Do families report an increased capacity to help their child develop and learn?
+(2) Are families more engaged in the (1) Increase in the percentage of families that report an increased capacity to Early Childhood Outcomes Family Outcomes Survey-Revised (addition of a few items) Annual Data will be aggregated statewide and disaggregated by agency and implementation sites.
+September 2018 - February 2021 Not yet initiated No data available